essej/paulxstretch/readme.txt

 Released under GNU General Public License v.3 license.

 History :
-02-16-2019 1.2.4
+02-26-2019 1.2.4
 	-Changed Import file button to show/hide an overlaid file browser for audio files.
 (This seems to be the only technically correct way to browse for the files.)
-	-Fix the fix for the Capture parameter.
+	-Fix the Capture parameter.
 (Recalling it when undoing and loading project should now be ignored, while still allowing automation and MIDI learn.)
 01-17-2019 1.2.3
 	-Captured audio buffers can optionally be saved as files on disk for later recall.